 Creativity testing refers to evaluating and measuring an individual’s creative thinking abilities.
 Creativity is the capacity to generate original and valuable ideas, solutions, or expressions.
 It is essential in almost all professional fields, including art, science, business, and problem-solving.
-A creative ability test is designed to assess a person’s divergent thinking, originality, fluency, flexibility, and other aspects related to creative potential.
-In most cases, we pull together a diverse creativity test battery, but we also use the Torrance Tests of Creative Thinking as a comprehensive assessment.
+A creative ability test is designed to assess a person’s divergent thinking, originality, fluency, flexibility, and other aspects related to potential.
+In most cases, we pull together a diverse creativity test battery, but we also use the Torrance Tests of Creative Thinking (TTCT) as a comprehensive assessment.

 Call Us for Creativity Testing